Fury says heavyweight title defense vs. Whyte on April 23

-Fury (31-0-1, 22 knockouts) took to his social media platforms to herald the deal for his first bout since his dramatic 11th-round knockout of Deontay Wilder last October in Las Vegas, completing their entertaining fight trilogy.
+Fury (31-0-1, 22 knockouts) hasn’t fought since his dramatic 11th-round knockout of Deontay Wilder in Las Vegas in October, which completed their entertaining trilogy.

-But the negotiations ultimately led to a new challenge for Fury, who hasn’t fought in the UK since August 2018.
-Whyte is the mandatory challenger for Fury’s belt, and he is getting his first world title shot.
+Whyte is the mandatory challenger for Fury’s belt and is getting his first world title shot.